appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Checkov provides a definition to enforce checkov policies on the terraform configurations</p>
+<p>Checkov provides the ability to enforce a set of security standards on all configurations.
+These can be configured to target specific resources based on namespace and resource labels</p>

 </div>